rafael-santiago/macgonuts/doc/MANUAL.md

 > --target-addr=192.30.70.10 --addr2spoof=192.30.70.8 --timeout=500 --redirect
 ```

-Same effect, still spoofed but now redirecting packets and it does not abuse network throughput.
+Same effect, still spoofed but now redirecting packets and it does not abuse the network throughput.

 Eve hits ``ctrl+c`` to exit the application (by the way, this is how you exit spoof command, sorry!).
 However,
 Bob still thinks that Eve's computer is Alice's computer and at this moment he will notice that "Alice"